WithSecureLabs/cloud-wiki/docs/azure/services/Azure_Storage_Accounts.md

 * Data to be stored in databases (SQL, CosmosDB, etc.);
 * Literally everything else we might want to store on the cloud - will fall under Azure Storage.
 This is the category that we'll explore in this article;

 The first important concept to know is that of a **Storage Account**.
 Think of them as a way of logically grouping storage-related resources.
-You can create multiple Storage Accounts, and because each of them is considered a resource in Azure, it needs to be assigned to a resource group at creation time, just like pretty much anything else in Azure.<br>
+You can create multiple Storage Accounts, and because each of them is considered a resource in Azure, it needs to be assigned to a resource group at creation time, just like pretty much anything else in Azure.<br/>
 Regardless of that, Storage Accounts are to storage-related resources kind of like resource groups are to general resources.

 Once we've created a Storage Account, what kind of data can we store in them?
 Azure service names are interesting, so let's see what each term refers to.